AusClimateService/npcp/reports/phase1/phase1_report.md

 </p>

-For the cross validation task, all the bias correction methods perform similarity well with respect to both the annual mean (e.g. Figure 5.1.3) and seasonal cycle (e.g. Figure 5.1.4 and 5.1.5).
+For the cross validation task, all three methods perform similarity well with respect to both the annual mean (e.g. Figure 5.1.3) and seasonal cycle (e.g. Figure 5.1.4 and 5.1.5).
 The relative ranking of the methods in terms of the spatial mean absolute error differs depending on exactly which RCM and variable is assessed.